phodal/awesome-iot/README.md

  - [NodeOS](https://github.com/nodeos/nodeos) - Lightweight operating system using Node.js as userspace.
  - [JanOS](https://github.com/jan-os/janos) - JanOS is an operating system designed to run on the chipset of mobile phones.
  - [macchina.io](https://github.com/macchina-io/macchina.io) - An open-source toolkit for building embedded IoT applications that connect sensors, devices and cloud services.
+ - [[Linino](https://github.com/arduino/linino) - Linino is a GNU/Linux distribution based on OpenWRT and mantained by DogHunter.

 ##Platform